 Also Read:- A Quick Start Guide to the Spiral Model In SDLC

-Scrum model in SDLC is an Agile model that enables software development teams to build high-quality software products faster and more efficiently.
+Scrum model in SDLC is an Agile model that enables offshore software developers to build high-quality software products faster and more efficiently.
 The Scrum model in SDLC follows a structured approach that emphasizes collaboration, flexibility, and continuous improvement.

 Frequently Asked Questions (FAQ)

 Scrum is an Agile framework for managing and completing complex projects.
 It is a lightweight, iterative approach to project management that emphasizes communication, collaboration, and feedback.
 The Scrum framework comprises three roles: the Product Owner, the Scrum Master, and the Development Team.

 Scrum is a specific Agile framework that focuses on the principles of transparency, inspection, and adaptation.
 Agile is a broader approach to project management that emphasizes flexibility, customer satisfaction, and continuous improvement.
 Scrum is just one of many Agile methodologies, but it is one of the most popular.

 A Scrum Sprint is a time-boxed period of work during which the Development Team works to create a potentially releasable increment of the product.
 Sprints typically last between 1 and 4 weeks, with 2 weeks being the most common duration.
 The length of the Sprint is determined by the Development Team in consultation with the Product Owner.